ControlSystemStudio/cs-studio/README.txt

 Both CAJ and JCA seem to work on:
 Mac OS X 10.5 Intel, Java 1.5 but not 1.6
-RedHat Enterprise Linux client 5.3 (32-bit x86)
+RedHat Enterprise Linux client 5.3 and WS release 4 (32-bit x86)

+Not updated at this time:
+Win32,
+Mac OS PPC,
+Linux x86_64

 * Specific build instructions